 - Plastic bag to take wet items home (a one-gallon Ziploc would be good)

 - Other materials may be added to the list as we get closer to the date of the workshop(s)

 Meet Your Instructor

-Formerly an Interior Designer and then Fine Art Gallery Director, Suzanne Connors has always loved art and textiles.
+Formerly an interior designer and then Fine Art Gallery Director, Suzanne Connors has always loved art and textiles.
 Suzanne has maintained an active fiber art studio since 2008.
 Her academic background in architecture and design lays the groundwork for her practice using traditional shibori techniques.
-Creating a family of detail, establishing order, combining simple techniques, textures and using design repetition are foundations of her work.
+Creating a body of detail design, establishing order, combining simple techniques, textures and using design repetition are foundations of her work.
 Suzanne enjoys sharing her passion for texture, color, and pattern through her artwork and workshops.
-She lives in Stuart, Florida surrounded by her family and is the founder of the Aya Fiber Studio.
+She lives in Stuart, Florida surrounded by her family, and is the founder of the Aya Fiber Studio.